Manage Users in Firebase

 }

-You can customize the email template that is used in Authentication section of the Firebase console, on the Email Templates page.
+You can customize which email template is used in the Security > Authentication > Templates tab of the Firebase console.
 See Email Templates in Firebase Help Center.

 Set a user's password